eren9677/MAS-multi-agent-architectures/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC0-1.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- Inspired by the design aesthetics of prompt.chat
+- Inspired by the design aesthetics of prompts.chat
-- Built with modern web technologies for optimal performance
-- Designed for accessibility and user experience

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact the maintainers.

----

-Built with ❤️ by the Multi-Agent Architectures Community